Post

 \[2y_1^\prime = -ae^{-ax/2} = -ay_1\]

-so the expression in the first parenthesis is also 0.
-Therefore, only $u^{\prime\prime}y_1 = 0$ remains, from which we get $u^{\prime\prime}=0$.
-Integrating twice, we get $u = c_1x + c_2$, and since the integration constants $c_1$ and $c_2$ can be any values, we can simply choose $c_1=1$ and $c_2=0$ to get $u=x$.
+the first term in parentheses is also 0.
+Therefore, only $u^{\prime\prime}y_1 = 0$ remains, which gives us $u^{\prime\prime}=0$.
+Integrating twice, we get $u = c_1x + c_2$, and since the constants $c_1$ and $c_2$ can be any values, we can simply choose $c_1=1$ and $c_2=0$ to get $u=x$.
 Then $y_2 = uy_1 = xy_1$, and since $y_1$ and $y_2$ are linearly independent, they form a basis.
-Therefore, when the characteristic equation ($\ref{eqn:characteristic_eqn}$) has a double root, the basis of solutions to equation ($\ref{eqn:ode_with_constant_coefficients}$) on any interval is
+Therefore, when the characteristic equation ($\ref{eqn:characteristic_eqn}$) has a double root, the basis for solutions to equation ($\ref{eqn:ode_with_constant_coefficients}$) on any interval is:

 \[e^{-ax/2}, \quad xe^{-ax/2}\]

-and the corresponding general solution is
+and the corresponding general solution is:

 \[y = (c_1 + c_2x)e^{-ax/2} \label{eqn:general_sol_2}\tag{7}\]

 III.
-Complex conjugate roots $-\cfrac{1}{2}a + i\omega$ and $-\cfrac{1}{2}a - i\omega$
+Complex Conjugate Roots $-\cfrac{1}{2}a + i\omega$ and $-\cfrac{1}{2}a - i\omega$

-In this case, $a^2 - 4b < 0$ and $\sqrt{-1} = i$, so from equation ($\ref{eqn:lambdas}$) we have
+In this case, $a^2 - 4b < 0$ and $\sqrt{-1} = i$, so from equation ($\ref{eqn:lambdas}$):

 \[\cfrac{1}{2}\sqrt{a^2 - 4b} = \cfrac{1}{2}\sqrt{-(4b - a^2)} = \sqrt{-(b-\frac{1}{4}a^2)} = i\sqrt{b - \frac{1}{4}a^2}\]